braze-inc/braze-docs/_docs/_developer_guide/platform_wide/feature_flags/create.md

 {% sdk_min_versions android:24.2.0 web:4.6.0 swift:5.9.0 %}

 ## Implement feature flags in the dashboard
 Create, edit, and archive feature flags from the **Feature Flags** page, located under **Engagement**.
-This page displays a list of existing feature flags for this app group.
+This page displays a list of existing feature flags for this workspace.

 ![A list of previously created feature flags on the Braze dashboard][1]{: style="max-width:75%"}